sparkfun/SparkFun_MyoWare_Code_Examples/README.md

   </tr>
 </table>

-Arduino and Python examples for MyoWare Muscle Sensors.
-Wired and BLE examples included.
+Arduino, Python, and MakeCode examples to read the MyoWare 2.0 Muscle Sensors.
+Wired and BLE Arduino examples included.

 Documentation
 --------------